Sunday, 22 December 2024

 While thousands die peacefully and naturally with their pain under control in the UK every year, between 40 and 50 people travel abroad annually to put an end to their own lives in countries where assisted suicide is legal.
 If this bill is passed, I have no doubt that the numbers of those opting to end their lives, perhaps because they ‘don’t want to be a burden’, would sharply increase.

 Solomon, Elijah and Jonah all had a change of heart and decided in the end to choose life.
-How many more of our fellow countrymen and women would do the same if there were no easy route to end it all when they were at their lowest ebb?
+How many more of our fellow countrymen and women would choose death if there were an easy route to end it all when they were at their lowest ebb?

 “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10.10).